ACSLaboratory/ACSLaboratory.github.io/_docs/ROS/pheeno-ros-installation-guide.md

 ## Installing ROS Indigo

+This information used to derive is from the official documentation located [here](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Indigo%20on%20Raspberry%20Pi).
+If you would like some more information than what is provided in this guide, we ask that you refer to the official documentation.

 ### Setup ROS Repositories

 First, we would like to pull packages from the official ROS repository, so we must add ROS to our list of Ubuntu repositories.